mbaumer/us_hep_funding/docs/_states/MI.md

 Debbie Dingell is the #23 Democrat on the House Committee on Energy and Commerce

 ## HEP Grants
-In the past 8 years, this district has received:<b> $19,141,000 </b>in SC HEP grants.
+In the past 9 years, this district has received:<b> $22,227,000 </b>in SC HEP grants.
 ```
 Institution               Amount ($)    Start  End      Principal Investigator    Project Title
 ----------------------  ------------  -------  -------  ------------------------  --------------------------------------------------------------------------------------------------------------------------------------------
-University of Michigan       525,000     2018  Ongoing  Tarle, Gregory            Proposal to Explore the Fundamental Constituents of the Universe Funding Years FY 2018-2020
+University of Michigan       250,000     2019  2020     Campbell, Myron           Search for Rare Processes in Muons and Kaons
+University of Michigan       750,000     2018  2020     Safdi, Benjamin           Particle Dark Matter Across Scales
 University of Michigan        13,000     2018  Ongoing  Pierce, Aaron             High Energy Theory and Cosmology Workshops at the Leinweber Center for Theoretical Physics at the University of Michigan
-University of Michigan       750,000     2018  Ongoing  Safdi, Benjamin           Particle Dark Matter Across Scales
+University of Michigan     1,025,000     2018  2020     Tarle, Gregory            Proposal to Explore the Fundamental Constituents of the Universe Funding Years FY 2018-2020
 University of Michigan       145,000     2017  2018     Zhu, Junjie               Vector Boson Scattering Studies and Upgrades of Frontend Electronics for the ATLAS Muon Spectrometer
+University of Michigan        54,000     2017  2018     Pando Zayas, Leopoldo     Topics in the AdS/CFT Correspondence: Precision tests with Wilson loops, quantum black holes and dualities
 University of Michigan        30,000     2017  Ongoing  Campbell, Myron           Experimental Study of the Rare Neutral-Kaon Decays at J-PARC
 University of Michigan     1,166,000     2017  Ongoing  Krushelnick, Karl         SCALING OF ACTIVE CONTROL OF LASER BEAM QUALITY AND CONTRAST FOR HIGH REP RATE LASER DRIVEN ACCELERATORS
-University of Michigan        54,000     2017  2018     Pando Zayas, Leopoldo     Topics in the AdS/CFT Correspondence: Precision tests with Wilson loops, quantum black holes and dualities
+University of Michigan        20,000     2016  2017     Pierce, Aaron             High Energy Theory Workshops and Visitors at the Michigan Center for Theoretical Physics FY17
+University of Michigan       211,000     2016  2018     McMahon, Jeffrey          Advanced Detector Technologies for Precision Measurement of Inflation, Dark Energy, and Neutrino Masses with the Cosmic Microwave Background
 University of Michigan       340,000     2016  Ongoing  Lorenzon, Wolfgang        Search for Dark Matter with the LZ experiment
-University of Michigan       211,000     2016  2018     McMahon, Jeffrey          Advanced Detector Technologies for Precision Measurement of Inflation, Dark Energy, and Neutrino Masses with the Cosmic Microwave Background
-University of Michigan        20,000     2016  2017     Pierce, Aaron             High Energy Theory Workshops and Visitors at the Michigan Center for Theoretical Physics FY17
-University of Michigan        10,000     2015  2016     Levin, Daniel             The 2015 Meeting Of The American Physical Society, Division Of Particles And Fields
 University of Michigan       240,000     2015  2018     Miller, Christopher       Complementary Probes of Dark Energy using Galaxy Clusters
 University of Michigan       125,000     2015  Ongoing  Campbell, Myron           Koto Trigger And Daq Upgrade
 University of Michigan        15,000     2015  2016     Pierce, Aaron             High Energy Theory Workshops And Visitors At The Michigan Center For Theoretical Physics Fy16
+University of Michigan        10,000     2015  2016     Levin, Daniel             The 2015 Meeting Of The American Physical Society, Division Of Particles And Fields
 University of Michigan       410,000     2014  2017     Zhu, Junjie               Search for New Physics and Upgrade of the Muon Spectrometer at ATLAS
 University of Michigan       100,000     2014  2015     Wells, James              Precision Higgs Boson Physics and Implications for Beyond the Standard Model Physics Theories
-University of Michigan    14,672,000     2014  Ongoing  Amidei, Dante             Proposal to Study the Properties and Interactions of Elementary Particles Funding Years FY 2018-2020
+University of Michigan    17,008,000     2014  2020     Amidei, Dante             Proposal to Study the Properties and Interactions of Elementary Particles Funding Years FY 2018-2020
 University of Michigan       110,000     2014  2015     Schwarz, Thomas           Searching for New Physics with Top Quarks and Upgrade to the Muon Spectrometer at ATLAS
 University of Michigan             0     2014  2015     Schubnell, Michael        Precision Spectrophotometric Calibration System for Dark Energy Instruments
 University of Michigan       176,000     2014  2015     Levin, Daniel             Plasma Panel Sensors for High Energy Physics